 Organic Farmers Offered Reimbursement for Certification Costs

-NASHVILLE — Tennessee farmers who grow organic crops and have become USDA certified can now qualify for a cost share reimbursement for the expense of their certification.
+NASHVILLE—Tennessee farmers who grow organic crops and have become USDA certified can now qualify for a cost share reimbursement for the costs of their certification.

 Organic certification typically costs small farm producers between $600 and $1,000 annually.
-Costs increase based on product and sales volumes.
+Costs increase based on product and sales volume.

 "Total organic product sales by farms and ranches in the United States continue to grow every year, increasing by 83 percent between 2007 and 2012," TDA marketing specialist Amy Tavalin said.
 "The latest USDA census results show the continued interest in organic agriculture among consumers, producers and businesses.”

 “When we respond to consumer interest with programs that help our farmers participate more competitively in these trends, everyone benefits,” Tavalin said.
 “Farms increase their incomes, their rural communities thrive because of it, and Tennesseans get greater access to the fresh, local products they want.”